geleto/cascador-ai/README.md

 **What it does**: Streams LLM text in real time using Vercel’s [`streamText` function](https://sdk.vercel.ai/docs/ai-sdk-core/stream-text).
 It shares the same creation patterns and message handling capabilities as `TextGenerator`, making it ideal for interactive applications like chatbots.

-> **Note**: Streaming renderers like `TextStreamer` cannot be exposed as tools to an LLM, as the tool-use protocol requires a single, resolved response, not a stream.
+> **Note**: Streaming components like `TextStreamer` cannot be exposed as tools to an LLM, as the tool-use protocol requires a single, resolved response, not a stream.

 #### How to Create It
 `TextStreamer` is created with the same flexible modifiers as `TextGenerator`, allowing you to provide the prompt as static text, a `ModelMessage[]` array, or generate it dynamically from a template or script.